TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Experiments

-\textbf{Disentangling backbone from GASA.} SAM3 alone (no cross-view reasoning) achieves only 48.6\% mIoU, lower than MV-SAM's 48.9\% (Table~\ref{tab:benchmark_results} in Appendix).
+\textbf{Disentangling backbone from GASA.} SAM3 alone (no cross-view reasoning) achieves only 48.6\% mIoU, \emph{lower} than MV-SAM's 48.9\% (Table~\ref{tab:benchmark_results} in Appendix).
 TrianguLang's improvement over SAM3-alone confirms that GASA and world-space PE (not the backbone) drive the gains, as quantified in Table~\ref{tab:ablation}.

 \paragraph{Oracle vs.\ predicted IoU.} For transparency, we report oracle mIoU (selecting the GT-best mask among candidates) alongside predicted mIoU.
 On ScanNet++ (49 val scenes, 100 frames), SAM3 exhibits a \textbf{30-point} oracle-predicted gap (oracle: 79.9\% vs.\ predicted: 49.8\%), because it generates hundreds of mask candidates per scene and struggles to reliably identify the best one.
-TrianguLang's gap is only \textbf{1 point} (oracle: 63.4\% vs.\ predicted: 62.4\%), showing that the 10-query design effectively eliminates mask selection as a bottleneck.
-Although SAM3's oracle mIoU (79.9\%) substantially exceeds TrianguLang's (63.4\%), its inability to rank candidates correctly results in actual performance 12.6 points below TrianguLang.
+TrianguLang's gap is only \textbf{1 point} (oracle: 63.4\% vs.\ predicted: 62.4\%), demonstrating that our focused 10-query design virtually eliminates mask selection as a bottleneck.
+Although SAM3's oracle mIoU (79.9\%) substantially exceeds TrianguLang's (63.4\%), its inability to rank candidates correctly results in actual performance 12.6 points \emph{below} TrianguLang.

 \paragraph{Cross-domain generalization.} Cross-dataset transfer reveals the most significant advantage.
 TrianguLang trained on ScanNet++ achieves 75.7\% mIoU on uCO3D, more than doubling MV-SAM's 32.2\% (+43.5 points).
 In the reverse direction (uCO3D$\to$ScanNet++), TrianguLang achieves 27.9\% vs.\ 19.4\% (+8.5 points).
 The asymmetric transfer suggests that diverse indoor viewpoints and occlusion patterns provide more generalizable geometric priors than single-object captures.